UrBelovedBomber/freeVPS/README.md

-# Ubuntu
+# About
-Get free linux vps from github action.
+  This is a github action to run Ubuntu vps through Chrome Remote Desktop